blatyo/bencodr/README.md

     file = File.open("a.bencode", "wb")
     file.bdecode                        #=> "string"

-=== BEncodr
-Most of the functionality of this library can also be accessed directly on the BEncodr class.

-    # encoding is just like calling bencode on the object
-    BEncodr.encode("string")    #=> "6:string"

-    # decoding is just like calling bdecode on a bencoding
-    BEncodr.decode("6:string")  #=> "string"

-    # you can work directly with files too
-    BEncodr.encode_file("my_awesome.torrent", {:announce => "http://www.sometracker.com/announce:80"})
-    BEncodr.decode_file("my_awesome.torrent") #=> {:announce => "http://www.sometracker.com/announce:80"}

-=== Registering Types
+### Make Your Own Objects Compatible
 When using bencodings it may be useful to translate your own objects into bencoded strings.
-You can do that with the register methods on each BEncode type.
-All register does is define a bencode instance method for the class that internally uses type conversion.
-That means if you want to specify a String type then your class must have a to_s or to_str instance method.
-The same goes for all the other types.

-Keep in mind when registering that if you register a class for two separate types it will only retain the bencode method of the last type registered for.

     # register string type
-    BEncodr::String.register Range
+    Range.send :include, BEncodr::String
     (1..2).bencode      #=> "4:1..2"

     # register integer type
-    BEncodr::Integer.register NilClass
+    NilClass.send :include, BEncodr::Integer
     nil.bencode         #=> "i0e"

     # register list type
-    BEncodr::List.register Range
+    Range.send :include, BEncodr::List
     (1..2).bencode      #=> "li1ei2ee"

     #register dictionary type
     MyClass = Class.new do
+      include BEncodr::Dictionary

       def to_h
         {:a => "a", :b => "b"}
       end
     end
-    BEncodr::Dictionary.register MyClass

     MyClass.new.bencode #=> "d1:a1:a1:b1:be"

-== Note on Reporting Issues
+## Note on Reporting Issues

 * Try to make a failing test case
 * Tell me which version of ruby you're using
 * Tell me which OS you are using
 * Provide me with any extra files if necessary

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.